airpair/creating-components-p3-angular2-directives/post.md

 *Design credit: Simon Attley*

 In contrast, Angular 2 provides some sensible defaults depending on which type of directive you’ve declared, which reduces much of that uncertainty.
-If you are writing a component directive, it will have a completely isolated execution context by default.
+Components have a completely isolated execution context by default.
 You don’t have to set it yourself or even understand the scope hierarchy.
 Additionally, if you elect to use `content` tags to allow user-provided templates- your bindings will still work as expected.

 This means we can also remove that `scope:{}` line from our directive definition: